zabkwak/resting-squirrel/README.md

 - **enabled** If true docs are enabled on the *options.docs.endpoint* endpoint.
 Default: true
 - **endpoint** On this endpoint is shown documentation.
 Default: /docs
 - **auth** If true documentation request must be authorized with *options.auth* function.
 Default: false
+- **paramsAsArray** If true params are returned as array in the docs.
+Default: false

 **auth(req, res, next)** Function to handle authorization.
 Default function checks if 'x-token' parameter is in headers.
 **before** Object of functions with key as a route spec.
 The functions `(req, res, next)` are called before the endpoint execution.
 Default object on all endpoints just calls next().